- Clinical Practice Guidelines: Care of the Adult Patient with Cataract

 The Importance of Nutrition

-is a cloudy or opaque area in the normally clear lens of the eye.
+A cataract is a cloudy or opaque area in the normally clear lens of the eye.
 Depending upon its size and location, it can interfere with normal vision.
 Most cataracts develop in people over age 55, but they occasionally occur in infants and young children.
 Usually cataracts develop in both eyes, but one may be worse than the other.
-Reasearchers have linked eye-friendly nutrients such as lutein/zeaxanthin
+Reasearchers have linked eye-friendly nutrients such as lutein/zeaxanthin, vitamin C, vitamin E, and zinc to reducing the risk of certain eye diseases, including cataracts.
+For more information on the importance of good nutrition and eye health, please see the diet and nutrition section.

 The lens is located inside the eye behind the iris, the colored part of the eye.
 The lens focuses light on the back of the eye, the retina.
 The lens is made of mostly proteins and water.
 Clouding of the lens occurs due to changes in the proteins and lens fibers.